YuZhenpin/chol/README.md

   b) store snapshots for particular configurations such as lxde graphics desktop + docker
   c) use snapshot for creating desktop instances per developer and configure the rest of tools as Docker containers.

-Obvisouly specific configurations could also be wrapped up in something like Ansible or Puppet cook books, but I could never find enough energy for this, and the fashion is changing too frequently.
+Obviously specific configurations could also be wrapped up in something like Ansible or Puppet cook books, but I could never find enough energy for this, and the fashion is changing too frequently.

 To start working with the Chol scripts on a cloud I recommend the following simple procedure: